 The University of Massachusetts Dartmouth is a premier research institution located on the state’s southeastern coast, offering 16 doctoral programs and 34 master’s degree programs on campus and online.
 Graduate programs exist in seven of the eight UMass Dartmouth colleges and schools: the College of Arts and Science, the Charlton College of Business, the College of Engineering, the College of Nursing and Health Sciences, the College of Visual and Performing Arts, the School for Marine Science and Technology, and UMass Law.

 Part of the highly regarded UMass system, UMass Dartmouth draws on the region’s strengths to offer outstanding programs in the marine sciences and biomedical engineering and biotechnology fields, and has become an educational and research leader in business, engineering, health care, teaching, and the liberal and creative arts and sciences.

-UMass Dartmouth is a Tier 1 national research university that offers a private college educational experience and public university value.
+UMass Dartmouth is a national research university that offers a private college educational experience—at a public university value.
 The University serves as an intellectual, economic, and cultural catalyst in the region and the world.
 And the entire University of Massachusetts system has a world ranking on The Times of London’s prestigious “World University Rankings” list.

 A number of unique initiatives and facilities enhance your research and educational opportunities at UMass Dartmouth.
 At this time, the University is actively focused on interdisciplinary research activities for the Blue Economy, community resiliency, and homeland security.

-At the Center for Innovation and Entrepreneurship in Fall River’s South Coast Research and Technology Park, faculty and students partner with industry on innovative technology ventures.
+At the Center for Innovation and Entrepreneurship in Fall River’s South Coast Research and Technology Park, faculty and students partner within ther industry for innovative technology ventures.